Communities Becoming Resilient Together

 According to New York State official projections, the mid-Hudson region could experience as much as six feet of sea-level rise by 2100, creating high-tide flooding and permanent inundation of waterfront locations.

-The effort started in 2015 as a collaboration between the riverfront communities of Kingston, Piermont, and Catskill after these municipalities completed waterfront vulnerability assessments.
+The effort started in 2015 as a collaboration between the riverfront communities of Kingston, Piermont, and Catskill after these municipalities completed waterfront vulnerability assessments and resilience plans.
 Since then, additional riverfront communities have joined the network.
-The Flood Resilience Network is supported by the Hudson River Estuary Program with partners Scenic Hudson and the Consensus Building Institute.
+The Flood Resilience Network is supported by the Hudson River Estuary Program with municipal partners, Hudson River Watershed Alliance, NY Sea Grant, Consensus Building Institute, and Scenic Hudson.

 The Flood Resilience Network connects waterfront communities with experts, programs and resources: